A Guide to Australian Business Awards

 AFR BOSS Most Innovative Companies

-Won in 2023 by the Melbourne-based engineering and technology company Sypaq Systems for its flat-pack cardboard drones (used by Ukrainian forces), this award programme helmed by the Australian Financial Review (AFR) equates to a unique promotional showcase and reputational endorsement.
-Winners will be able to share their messaging and achievements with AFR’s 3.5 million readership while also opening doors for fresh collaboration with other innovation leaders.
-All entrants will receive an individualised assessment and innovation benchmarking report assembled by the consulting firm Inventium.
-Among the industry categories are awards for Media & Marketing; Property, Construction & Transport; and Health Industries.
+Won in 2025 by SpaceDraft for its universal language system that ‘connects people across space, time and understanding’, this award programme is helmed by the Australian Financial Review (AFR) and offers a unique promotional showcase.
+Winners can share their messaging and achievements with AFR’s 3.5 million-strong readership and also receive opportunities to network and collaborate with other innovators and business leaders.
+All entrants receive an individual assessment and innovation benchmarking report, assembled by the consulting firm Inventium.

 Deadline: May